Super Bowl LVI: Impact of the COVID-19 pandemic

 In early January 2022, it was reported that AT&T Stadium in Arlington, Texas, was being considered as an alternate site for the game as a contingency plan due to an increase of COVID-19 infections in California attributed to the Omicron variant.
 The stadium last hosted Super Bowl XLV in 2011.
-However, the NFL later confirmed on January 13 that the game would remain at SoFi Stadium.
+However, the NFL later confirmed on January 13 that the game would remain at SoFi Stadium, as the NFL saw an increased interest in the potential of the Rams playing a home Super Bowl game.

 Attendance at the game was not limited, unlike Super Bowl LV in 2021, which was played with an audience at 37% of the capacity.
 Fans who went to the Super Bowl festivities prior to the game and those who attended the Super Bowl received a free KN95 mask.
 Per Los Angeles County public health orders, those attending the game were required to show proof of vaccination, a negative PCR test that was taken within 48 hours, or a negative antigen test that was taken within 24 hours.
 The proof of vaccination requirement had been implemented for large outdoor events in Los Angeles County since October 2021.

 Those requesting media accreditation for the Super Bowl and playoffs were required to be fully vaccinated and have received at least one booster dose of vaccine.